tchoi8/handmadecomputer/Interface/readme.md

 ![](https://dl.dropboxusercontent.com/u/53638/laptop.jpg)

 Most of us have some knowledge about how to use a computer.
-But we have a limited understanding of the inner workings, what happens behind the screen and the colorful user interface.
+But we have a limited understanding of the inner workings, what happens behind the colorful user interface.
 Miniaturization and mass-production have lead to the mystification of the computer, complicating and obscuring it's production and operation.

 Fortunately, computers perform all the complex tasks we're familiar with through a few simple operations, repeated and abstracted.
 So opening up the computer may be easier than you think.